Oleg Minko: Third period (late 1980s–early 1990s)

-In 2000, in the textbook for high school students Osnovy estetyky (The Essentials of Aesthetics) published in Kyiv, the name of this Ukrainian postmodernist artist took its place next to expressionists such as the Norwegian Edvard Munch, French artist Georges Rouault, Austrian expressionist Arnulf Rainer and the surrealists – the French Jules Breton, the Spanish Salvador Dalí and the Belgian René Magritte.
+In the textbook for high school students Osnovy estetyky (The Essentials of Aesthetics), published in Kyiv, Minko was named next to expressionists such as Norwegian artist Edvard Munch, French artist Georges Rouault, Austrian expressionist Arnulf Rainer, and surrealist painters Jules Breton, Salvador Dalí and René Magritte.
 "It's worthwhile mentioning that an expressionist world outlook has always been an inherent quality of the Ukrainian national consciousness.
-In particular, works of the Lviv artist Oleg Minko "Vidchay" (The Despair), "Movchannia" (The Silence), "Perestoroga" (The Warning) – are a new step in the development of the "Slavic branch of European expressionism" – the authors L. Levchuk and O. Onyshenko state in their book.
+In particular, works of the Lviv artist Oleg Minko "Vidchay" (The Despair), "Movchannia" (The Silence), "Perestoroga" (The Warning) – are a new step in the development of the "Slavic branch of European expressionism",” authors L. Levchuk and O. Onyshenko state in their book.

+2009

-2009 – 50 years worth of artworks – for Oleg Minko this year was one of retrospection on the work accomplished, even though the artist continued to efficiently work as a painter and a professor.
-He recently started working on a new series "Znykli tsyvilizazii" (The Lost Civilizations), in which one can sense the motifs behind the artist's existential emotions towards the future of humanity.
+This year marked 50 years worth of artworks as Minko continued to work as a painter and a professor.
+He started work on a new series called "Znykli tsyvilizazii" (The Lost Civilizations), which featured motifs that expressed the artist's existential emotions towards the future of humanity.